Improved Patriots Offense Can't Keep Pace in Loss to Lamar Jackson, Ravens - NewsBreak

 A sluggish offense showed signs of life, but Jackson's five touchdowns doomed New England in the 37-26 loss.

 DeVante Parker finally arrived.
-Mac Jones matched Lamar Jackson's rushing touchdowns and threw for 321 yards.
-The running game amassed 145 yards; the offense a total of 447.
-Even got the benefit of a couple lucky breaks.
+Mac Jones matched Lamar Jackson's rushing touchdowns and threw for 323 yards.
+The running game amassed 145 yards.
+Even were the benefit of a couple lucky breaks.

-Adding injury to insult, Jones hopped off the field on one leg and in immense pain after Ravens' defensive lineman Calais Campbell landed awkwardly on his left ankle as he threw the game-ending interception with 1:55 remaining.
+Adding injury to insult, Jones hopped off the field on one leg and in immense pain after Ravens' defensive lineman Calais Campbell landed on him awkwardly as he threw the game-ending interception with 1:55 remaining.

-He was eventually carried to the locker room by teammates, reportedly to be heard screaming in pain.

-X-Rays of Jones' ankle in the locker room, however, were negative, potentially allowing him and the Patriots to dodge a serious, long-term injury.
-The quarterback will be re-evaluated before addressing the media Monday afternoon in Foxboro.

-Jackson, whom the Patriots passed over twice in the 2018 NFL Draft , accounted for five touchdowns - including four passing.
+Jackson, whom the Patriots passed over twice in the 2018 NFL Draft , accounted for five touchdowns - including four passing and three to tight ends.
 Parker had a breakout game for New England, catching five balls for 156 yards.

 The Ravens, who blew a 35-14 lead to the Miami Dolphins last week, were in jeopardy of coughing up a 31-20 late lead.

-But on their last three possessions, the Patriots threw an interception into the end zone, fumbled (receiver Nelson Agholor) at Baltimore's 40 and then suffered the painful final play when Jones was hit while throwing his third pick, this one to Ravens' cornerback Marcus Peters.
+But on their last three possessions, the Patriots threw an interception into the end zone, fumbled at Baltimore's 40 and then suffered the painful final play when Jones was hit while throwing his third pick to Ravens' cornerback Marcus Peters.

-While the offense relatively erupted after starting the season scoring its fewest points since 2001, New England's defense - playing without star safety Kyle Dugger - was shredded by Jackson through the air and on the ground.
+While the offense showed signs of life after starting the season scoring its fewest points since 2001, New England's defense - playing without star safety Kyle Dugger - was shredded by Jackson through the air and on the ground.
 The Pats, who had allowed only two touchdowns through two games, gave up 394 yards and five scores to Jackson.

 It gets no easier for 1-2 New England, which next week travels to Green Bay to face Aaron Rodgers and the Packers.